2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling.md

 One of the biggest scourges in software development (and an even bigger one in game development) are memory leaks: the program allocates memory but doesn't release it properly.

-Memory management (as well as any kind of "resource management") can be summarized in 3 phases:
+Memory management (as well as any kind of "resource management") can be summarized in 4 phases:

 - Acquisition;
+- Initialization;
 - Usage;
 - Release.